K–12: Etymology

 respectively, of free education in these countries.
 The related term "P–12" is also occasionally used in Australia and the United States to refer to the sum of K–12 plus preschool education.

-The image at the right illustrates the education system in the United States.
+The accompanying image illustrates the education system in the United States.
 The table shows the progression of the education system starting with the basic K–12 system then progressing through post-secondary education.
 K–14 refers to K–12 plus two years of post-secondary where training was received from vocational-technical institutions or community or junior colleges.
-K-16 is 12 years of compulsory education plus a 4-year undergrad program.
+K–16 is 12 years of compulsory education plus a 4-year undergrad program.
 The K numbers refer to the years of educational attainment and continues to progress upward accordingly depending on the degree being sought.

 Usage

 The term is often used as a kind of shorthand to collectively refer to the entirety of primary and secondary education, as it is much easier than having to say one is referring in the aggregate to elementary, middle, and high school education.
 However, it is rare for a school district to actually teach all K–12 grades at one unified school campus.
 Even the smallest school districts try to maintain, at a minimum, a two-tier distinction between an elementary school (K–8) and a high school (9–12).
-Unified K-12 schools are common, however, in rural and remote areas throughout Canada.
+Unified K–12 schools are common, however, in rural and remote areas throughout Canada.
+The terms "PK–12", "PreK–12", or "Pre-K–12" are Sometimes used to add pre-kindergarten.

-The term is often used in school website URLs, generally appearing before the country code top-level domain (or in the United States, the state top-level domain).
-The terms "PK–12", "PreK–12", or "Pre-K–12" are sometimes used to add pre-kindergarten.
+In school website URLs, the term also appears in the form "k12" (no punctuation), generally used before the country code top-level domain (or in the United States, the state's second-level domain).

-It is also used by American multinationals selling into the educational sector, such as Dell where UK customers are presented with this as a market segment choice.
+In marketing, the term is also used by American multinationals selling into the educational sector, such as Dell where UK customers are presented with this as a market segment choice.

-P–12

-In Australia, P–12 is sometimes used in place of K–12, particularly in Queensland, where it is used as an official term in the curriculum framework.
-P–12 schools serve children for the thirteen years from prep until Year 12, without including the separate kindergarten component.
-In Canada (Nova Scotia) P–12 is used commonly in place of K–12 and serves students from grade Primary through 12.